stealjs/steal-tools/doc/types/export-output.md

 }
 ```

-This will export "foo" to a file and each of its dependencies to their own file.
+This will export "foo" to a file, and each of its dependencies to their own file.
 This will also export "bar"
-to a file and each of its dependencies to their own file.
+to a file, and each of its dependencies to their own file.
 If "foo" and "bar" both depend on "zed", "zed"
 will be written to its own file one time.

 ## dest

-Dest should specify a single file, typically with a string, if `modules` is provided like:
+Dest should specify a single file, typically with a string, if `modules` is provided, like:

 ```
 {